 - How to get available services

 Some cities publish books or online lists of resources and agencies that are available to the public.
 Some towns have an information and referral service that can help.
 Often a caseworker or advocate at an HIV/AIDS service organization can help you sort through the information.

 What kinds of free or low-cost services can help with stress?
-It depends on where you live, but some of them include: medical services, counseling and psychological help, child care, taxi rides, bus passes, acupuncture, yoga classes, massage, support groups, dating services for people living with HIV, free computers, legal services, drug and alcohol programs, etc.
+It depends on where you live, but some of them include: medical services, counseling and psychological help, child care, taxi rides, bus passes, acupuncture, yoga classes, massage, support groups, dating services for people living with HIV, free computers, employment and legal services, drug and alcohol programs, etc.

 Apply to as many programs, agencies, or services as you need.
 There is no reason to feel guilty about accepting money or services.
 That is why they are there.
 If there are limits on the number of services you can receive from a certain agency, choose the most important or necessary services first.
 It may take some time to fill out all the paperwork, but it will be worth it in the long run.

 It is important not to forget about friends and family.
 If someone offers help or asks you what you would like for a holiday or your birthday, speak up!
 If what you really need is someone to watch the kids for a weekend or help paying your rent, ask.
 The worst that can happen is that they will say no – and they might say yes.